Yankees versus Red Sox. Gretzky versus Lemieux. Ali versus Frazier. Nike versus adidas. Legendary rivalries, all.

 Both Nike and adidas have great cushioning technologies.
 In particular, adidas’s Boost technology is extremely popular.
 However, you’ll just have to try on a couple pairs to see what cushioning technology feels best to you.

-Nike’s React technology tends to be lighter than adidas’s Boost technology, so if you prefer lightweight shoes, it might be a better option to go with Nike.
+Nike’s React technology is marginally lighter than adidas’s Boost technology.
+So if you prefer lightweight shoes, it might be a better option to go with Nike.
 But you can really only know by trying a few pairs on.

 Overall Fit and Comfort